hank-ai/darknet/README.md

 	* The last branch of this codebase is version 2.1
 * The next phase of development started in mid-2024.
 The `version` command now returns 3.0.
 	* Removed many old and unmaintained commands
+	* Many performance optimizations
+	* Legacy C API was modified; applications that use the original Darknet API will need minor modifications
+	* New Darknet V3 C and C++ API

 # MSCOCO Pre-trained Weights